 Also, it depends on how much you add.
 In comparison to the amount of water you probably have, one catappa leaf has miniscule acids in it.
 To have results you will add enough of the leaves and maybe more than you are planning on.

-Finally, out of personal experience I can say that the quality of your leaves is very important.
-Don’t waste your time on searching for cheap leaves on sites like Aliexpress.
-Choosing high quality leaves.
+Finally, out of personal experience, I can say that the quality of your leaves is very important.
+Don’t waste your time searching for cheap leaves on sites like Aliexpress.
+Choosing high-quality leaves.
 The quality of your leaves is determined mostly by processing and how your leaves are collected, but also by the conditions of the tree.